simon-hans/CEDARS/docs/CEDARS_end_user_manual.md

 ![Simulated Patient Example - Data Entry Interface](pics/interface%20A.png)

-Keywords or concepts are highlighted in red to help you located them in the text.
+Keywords or concepts are highlighted in red to help you locate them in the text.

 ### Evaluating a Sentence